 Most links are for reference only.
 However, EarthyB occasionally includes affiliate links and may earn money if you buy a product from these links.

-I’ve clearly lived in San Jose too long.
+I’ve clearly lived in San Jose for too long.
 I can turn the LED light in my bedroom on and off from an app on my iPhone.
 Then I can choose from millions of colors (hours of entertainment.)
 When my dog is home alone, I turn the light on for her, so she doesn’t get scared in the dark.
 Did I mention the light cost $49, and I still think it’s totally worth it?
 See.
 San Jose.
 Too long.
+But I do have a lot of experience with sustainable lighting by now.

 So getting everyone to replace traditional incandescent light bulbs with LED light bulbs falls under the Global Goal of clean and affordable energy, and the target of doubling the global rate of improvement in energy efficiency by 2030.